dotnet/docs-maui/docs/android/deployment/publish-cli.md

 # Publish an Android app using the command line

 To distribute a .NET Multi-platform App UI (.NET MAUI) Android app, you'll need to sign it with a key from your keystore.
-A *keystore* is a database of security certificates that's created by using `keytool` from the Java SDK.
+A *keystore* is a database of security certificates that's created by using `keytool` from the Java Development Kit (JDK).
 A keystore is required when publishing a .NET MAUI Android app, as Android won't run apps that haven't been signed.

 ## Create a keystore file